Indian Meal Moth

 While keeping a clean environment for your food is usually all that is necessary to get rid of the Indian meal moth, it may also help to lay sticky traps around infested areas to reduce the population of adults.
 You should not need pesticides to get rid of these moths, but a pest professional can further aid you with them if your problem persists.
 Routinely check your food to make sure the moths have not returned.
 It will help to regularly replace your food, like flour, once the expiration date is met.
 Leaving food laying around for a long time is one of the biggest ways to attract these moths in the first place.

-Benefits of Professional Indian Meal Moth Pest Control
+What are the benefits of Professional Indian Meal Moth Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a Indian meal moth problem.
-Finding and treating the Indian meal moths can be challenging, especially if they are spread throughout your yard.
+Moth control can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the Indian meal moth infestation.